US troops backing Iraqi attack in Mosul

 Later Tuesday, Iraq's special forces entered the outskirts of Mosul, taking the state television building and advancing despite fierce resistance by Islamic State group fighters who control the city, an Iraqi general told The Associated Press.

 Troops entered Gogjali, a neighborhood inside Mosul's city limits, and later the borders of the more built-up Karama district, according to Maj.
 Gen. Sami al-Aridi of the Iraqi special forces.
-As the sun went down, a sandstorm blew in, reducing visibility to only 100 meters (yards) and bringing the day's combat to an end, the AP reported.
+As the sun went down, a sandstorm blew in, reducing visibility to only 100 yards and bringing the day's combat to an end, the AP reported.

 Meanwhile, U.S. Army engineers also pushed closer to the city, searching for improvised bombs just west of the Great Zab River, about halfway from the Kurdish city of Irbil to Mosul.
 The troops, wearing 101st Airborne Division patches, said they weren’t allowed to talk to the media.
 When a loud explosion rocked a nearby village, soldiers who had been scouting a roadside compound ran back to their armored vehicles.